qiskit-community/qiskit-nature/docs/howtos/vqe_ucc.rst

     from qiskit.primitives import Estimator
     vqe = VQE(Estimator(), ansatz, SLSQP())

 5. Now comes the key step: choosing the initial point.
-Since we picked the ``HartreeFock`` initial state before, in order to ensure we start from that, we need to initialize our ``initial_point`` with all-zero parameters.
+Since we picked the :class:`~qiskit_nature.second_q.circuit.library.HartreeFock` initial state before, in order to ensure we start from that, we need to initialize our ``initial_point`` with all-zero parameters.
 One way to do that is like so:

 .. testcode::